akinsho/toggleterm.nvim/README.md

 ## Why?

 Neovim's terminal is a very cool, but not super ergonomic tool to use.
-I find that I often want to set a process going and leave it continue to run in the background.
-I don't need to see it all the time though.
+I find that I often want to set a process going and leave it to continue to run in the background.
+I don't need to see it all the time.
 I just need to be able to refer back to it at intervals.
 I also sometimes want to create a new terminal and run a few commands.

 Sometimes I want these side by side, and I _really_ want these terminals to be easy to access and not clutter my buffer list.